aramkeshishyan/distanceVectorRouting/README.md

 # distanceVectorRouting
-Simplified demonstration of the Distance Vector Routing Protocol Runs on top of 4 servers/laptops using UDP which immitate routers
+Simplified demonstration of the Distance Vector Routing Protocol.
+Runs on top of 4 servers/laptops using UDP which immitate routers.